ycexiao/scikit-package/docs/source/tutorials/tutorial-scikit-package-manuscript.rst

 To proceed with the following steps, we assume that you

 #. know how to use ``conda`` to create an environment and install ``scikit-package`` in the environment.
 Please see :ref:`conda-env-setup-simple` for more information.
 #. know how to manage repositories on GitHub.
-Please see the GitHub tutorial `GitHub Hello Horld <https://docs.github.com/en/get-started/start-your-journey/hello-world>`_ for more information.
+Please see the GitHub tutorial `GitHub Hello World <https://docs.github.com/en/get-started/start-your-journey/hello-world>`_ for more information.

 Table of contents